inktrap/studyriffic/docs/USER.md

 below are mandatory.
 Studyriffic is checking this pretty strictly, so you probably will get a lot of complaints (which is a good thing!).

- - ``"active" : true,``  if this setting is true, his study is active
+ - ``"active": true,``  if this setting is true, his study is active, if it is false, the study is not active.
+ - ``"max_check_fail": 1``, the maximum number of attention checks a user is allowed to fail before the study will be aborted.
- - ``"labels" : false,``  should we label the scale? scales will be labeled if this setting is active and the scale is consists of 3 or more values
+ - ``"labels": false,``  should we label the scale? scales will be labeled if this setting is active and the scale consists of 3 or more values.
- - ``"question":"Do you think the following sentence is “Owly” or “Not Owly” in the above situation?",``  this is the question you would like to ask the participant
+ - ``"question": "Do you think the following sentence is “Owly” or “Not Owly” in the above situation?",``  this is the question you would like to ask the participant.
  - ``"situation":"Please consider the following situation:",``  This is an (optional) situation (or context) you would like to give.
-If it is empty, the task is displayed differently
+If it is empty, the task is displayed differently.
  - ``"questions": 4,``  the numbers of questions.
-Also depends on the criteria for select restrictions (or vice-versa, depends on you)
+Also depends on the criteria for select restrictions (or vice-versa, depends on you).
- - ``"min_scale": 1,``  minimal value of the scale (is included)
+ - ``"min_scale": 1,``  minimal value of the scale (is included).
- - ``"max_scale": 5,``  maximal value of the scale (is included)
+ - ``"max_scale": 5,``  maximal value of the scale (is included).
- - ``"min_scale_desc" : "Definitely Not Owly",``  description of the minimal value
+ - ``"min_scale_desc" : "Definitely Not Owly",``  description of the minimal value.
- - ``"max_scale_desc" : "Definitely Owly",``  description of the maximal value
+ - ``"max_scale_desc" : "Definitely Owly",``  description of the maximal value.
  - ``"university": "Great Owl University",``  the university or affiliation that is responsible.
-Will be displayed in the footer
+Will be displayed in the footer.
- - ``"investigator": "Dr. Owly Mc Owlface",``  the name of the person responsible for the study
+ - ``"investigator": "Dr. Owly Mc Owlface",``  the name of the person responsible for the study.
- - ``"contact" : "Owly.Owlface@owl-university.owl",``  the e-mail of the person responsible for the study
+ - ``"contact" : "Owly.Owlface@owl-university.owl",``  the e-mail of the person responsible for the study.
  - ``"time" : 5,``  the time that you think is needed for the study.
-Used in the consent form
+Used in the consent form.
- - ``"link" : "https://example.org",`` the link that will appear in the end were participants are payed
+ - ``"link" : "https://example.org",`` the link that will appear in the end were participants are payed.
  - ``"actions": ["select", "max_successors"],``  a list of possible values for actions.
-If you are not adding new actions, you don't have to change this
+If you are not adding new actions, you don't have to change this.
- - ``"types":["hunt", "fact", "jimmy"],`` a complete list of the types that appear in your tasks file
+ - ``"types":["hunt", "fact", "jimmy"],`` a complete list of the types that appear in your tasks file.
- - ``"categories":["filler", "target"],`` a complete list of categories that appear in your tasks file
+ - ``"categories":["filler", "target"],`` a complete list of categories that appear in your tasks file.
  - ``"templates": ["first.tpl"],`` the custom templates you are going to use.
-By default this would be the template that shows the introductions and gives examples
+By default this would be the template that shows the introductions and gives examples.
  - ``"restrictions":[]`` this is a list of restrictions.
 More on that later.

 ## Optional settings